ueler/angular-rxjs-unsubscribe/README.md

 and ``this.titleService`` in the observables callback method.

-In fact, by navigating back and forth between ``EmptyComponent`` and ``RxjsTimerComponent`` we can create many ``RxjsTimerComponent`` objects that doesn't get cleaned up.
-Thus we indeed created a memory leak issue in our example.
+In fact, by navigating back and forth between ``EmptyComponent`` and ``RxjsTimerComponent`` we can create many ``RxjsTimerComponent`` objects that don't get cleaned up.
+Thus we indeed created a memory leak in our example.

 NOTE: If you don't use any references (like member variables) from the component in the callback, the component gets garbage collected and there is no memory leak.

 ### Countermeasures
 One countermeasure (among others at the end of this readme) is to manually unsubscribe in ``ngOnDestroy``.